-Certificate III in Community Services (partial) (2nd Year)
+Certificate III in Community Services (Year 1 and Year 2)

 Certificate II in Community Services will introduce you to the Community Services industry.

 Certificate III in Community Services (Partial) is incorporating Certificate II in Community Services.
 It offers students the opportunity to learn about the Community Services sector and explore specific contexts of work.
 Skills will be developed in communication, working with diversity, workplace health and safety, administration support, and responding to clients.